Person practicing natural eye exercises by looking outside to reduce eye strain

 Introduction

-Modern life demands long hours of screen use.
-Whether at work, school, or home, our eyes are under constant stress.
-This has led to a rise in digital eye strain and reduced visual comfort.
-While glasses and blue light filters help, natural eye exercises are simple, effective, and free tools to improve focus and reduce eye fatigue.
+Modern life demands long hours of screen use, making it harder than ever to maintain visual clarity.
+Whether at work, school, or home, our eyes are under constant metabolic stress.
+This has led to a dramatic rise in digital fatigue and a desperate need for effective eye exercises to improve focus and reduce ocular strain.

 This article provides a complete guide to the most effective natural eye exercises, how they work, and how to integrate them into your daily routine.